 Put the actions in video form and have the new students watch the first week of school.

 Movies sometimes get a bad rep, but there’s a time and place for everything.

-This is a time to celebrate all of the hard work and effort students put forth in completing all of those standardized tests!
+This is a time to celebrate all of the hard work and efforts your students put forth in completing all of those states tests.

 Character Traits Charades

 Character traits charades reviews vocabulary and gets kids moving.

 One by one, each student acts out his trait in front of the class.
 Peers guess.

 Whoever guesses correctly acts out his word next.
 The game continues as such.